 A feature wall, or accent wall, draws the eye when you enter a room.
 The purpose of a feature wall is to create interest or personality to the space by creating a focal point.

-The feature wall gained popularity in the 1990’s when several television home renovation shows began using them in almost every makeover project.
+The use of an accent wall gained popularity in the 1990’s when several television home renovation shows began using them in almost every makeover project.
 The trend has continued today.

 In the bedroom, the feature wall is often behind the headboard or bed.
 While living rooms and bedrooms are the most common rooms to feature an accent wall, kitchens and bathrooms are also popular choices.
 A kitchen and breakfast nook will often have a distinctive wall to define each space.